JetBrains-Research/KEEPs/KEEP.md

       arg3: V | EDB | EP, // allowed
       arg4: V | E1 | MyError, // allowed
       arg5: String | E1 | E2, // not allowed as E1 and E2 are not disjoint
-      arg6: T | E1, // not allowed as T and E1 are not disjoint
+      arg6: T | E1, // not allowed as error component of T and E1 are not disjoint )
-   )
    ```